Menu

 I suggest you consult the online services of the embassy of your boyfriend’s country (as well as your country’s foreign office or academic exchange service) and check how student visas may be granted and if language courses count as studies.
 If this option exists, there will be language institutes matching the formal requirements; try to call them up or check their websites on what they offer.
 You also may want to get in touch with the foreign student offices of the main universities in your country – they can help you in finding out how to apply for a student / language course place.
 Maybe you do fit the requirements and could try this!

-Best of luck for you two! =)
+Best of luck to you two! =)

 Blanca